Quickstats

 Denver

-Day 2 – Miles City to Denver, MO
+Day 2 – Miles City to Denver, CO

 Stopping in Douglas, WY also known as Jackelope City, where the infamous mythical creature, the jackelope, was first “discovered”.
 Visit the Douglas Railroad Museum with a self guided tour through the railcars and locomotives dating back to the 1800’s.
 The historic train depot opened in 1886 and was finally shut down in 1971 and then in 2018 became a railroad museum.
 Notice how the landscape is starting to change dramatically, catch your first glimpse of the Rocky Mountains, a sure sign Denver is not far.